toitlang/jaguar/README.md

 your device, and restart it all within seconds.
 No need to flash over serial, reboot your device, or wait for it to reconnect to your network.

+Watch a short video that shows how you can experience Jaguar on your ESP32 in less than 3 minutes:

 [![Jaguar demonstration](https://img.youtube.com/vi/rXbe_1hyz80/0.jpg)](https://www.youtube.com/watch?v=rXbe_1hyz80)

 ## How does it work?